 Sometimes bad light can be incredible light.
 Seeing the light is an invaluable part of the job.
 Whether it is a high school gym or bright sunlight, photographers must be able to expose for the light.
 One common attribute in the portfolios of great photographers is an eye for the light.
 Whenever I’m on an assignment, I pay extremely close attention to light.
 One thing I always look for is contrast.
 Brightly-illuminated subjects in a dark space can really add an element of drama in a photo.
 This is something I look for at every assignment I photograph.
 Here are a few examples from the past year:

 I had a pretty good summer.
-I came to this realization on Wednesday, my last day at the Austin American-Statesman, as a few of the staffers looked through my work from my internship.
+This realization came to me on the last day of my internship at the Austin American-Statesman as a few of the staffers looked at my work from the summer.
 Throughout the entire internship, I had constantly beat myself up over the quality of my work.
 I’m by far my own worst critic.
 I often overlook the good and immediately focus on the flaws.
 I’m extremely driven to be a better photographer, which can sometimes frustrate me when I don’t make perfect images.
-I might hit a single, but I’m usually swinging for the fences.
-In the end (literally since it was the last day at work), I realized I had a pretty good summer, and the experience as a whole was beneficial to me.
+I might hit a single, but I’m often swinging for the fences.
+This summer as a whole was a time of tremendous personal and professional growth for me.
+I’m grateful for the awesome opportunity to have learned from and worked alongside incredible photojournalists at the Statesman.[Read more…] about Farewell Austin

 My afternoon assignment on Tuesday was photographing a 19-year-old Houston Astro’s prospect who was making a Triple-A debut with the Round Rock Express.
 Although my single focus was on the young pitcher, I shot a few features in the ballpark and happened to catch the umpire calling a runner safe at home plate (third photo).
 One thing I loved about the assignment was the light.
 The game started at 7 p.m. with long shadows on the field that progressed as the sun set in the West.
 Instead of avoiding the sunlight or exposing away from it, I made some photos with an emphasis on the harsh contrast between shadow and sunlight.
 This is something I’ve really developed an eye for this summer.
 Now when I go on assignments, I often find myself looking for this.